bodo-ai/PyDough/documentation/functions.md

 <!-- TOC --><a name="minute"></a>
 ### MINUTE

-Calling `MINUTE` on a date/timestamp extracts the minute:
+Calling `MINUTE` on a date/timestamp extracts the minute.
+The range of output is from 0-59:

 ```py
 Orders(is_half_hour = MINUTE(order_date) == 30)